1867 - 1997

 The CEP is paid to eligible former students who resided at a listed Indian Residential School.
 Eligible former students receive $10,000 for their first year (or part thereof) of their attendance at a listed Indian Residential School plus $3,000 for each additional year (or part thereof).

 The CEP application deadline was September 19, 2011.
-Late applications will be accepted until September 19, 2012 in cases of disability, undue hardship and exceptional circumstances, and must include a written reason for the delay in application.
-For more information, you can call the CEP line at 1-866-699-1742 or on Service Canada’s website.
+Late applications were accepted until September 19, 2012 in cases of disability, undue hardship and exceptional circumstances, and had to include a written reason for the delay in application.

 The Truth and Reconciliation Commission hosted its third National Event in Halifax, Nova Scotia.
 The Government of Canada’s gesture of reconciliation for this event included a contribution of $200,000 to support travel and accommodations for former students to participate in this event.
 This was in addition to the recent announcement that Canada will remember the legacy of Indian Residential Schools through the permanent installation of stained glass artwork in Parliament.

-The Honourable John Duncan, Minister of Aboriginal Affairs and Northern Development announces that the Government of Canada will commemorate the legacy of Indian Residential Schools through a permanent installation of stained glass artwork in Centre Block on Parliament Hill.
+Minister John Duncan announces that the Government of Canada will commemorate the legacy of Indian Residential Schools through a permanent installation of stained glass artwork in Centre Block on Parliament Hill.

 The Independent Assessment Process (IAP) is a claimant-centred, non-adversarial, out of court process for the resolution of claims of sexual abuse, serious physical abuse, and other wrongful acts suffered at Indian Residential Schools.